workkkfor2012/gemini-coder/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Meet CWC</span>

 100% free and open source non-agentic coding tool for AI-assisted programming.
-Designed for accuracy and cost efficiency.
+Built for developers working on large, real-world projects.
+Optimized for speed, accuracy and cost through manual context selection, it offers a developer experience unmatched by any other tool.

 🧩 Built for VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.) \
 🙋 Created by an independent developer